tjthurman/wtjr_sdm/README.md

 ### About

-This Github repository contains the code, and some of the data, needed to recreate the species distribution modelling (SDM), phenotypic modelling, and evolutionary simulations from:
+This GitHUb repository contains code and some data, needed to recreate analyses from:

 XXX CITATION FOR PAPER HERE.

+The top level of this repository contains code and data needed to recreate the species distribution modelling (SDM), phenotypic modelling, and evolutionary simulations.
+This repository also contains a folder, `genomics/`, containing code to run the additional genomic analyses performed on all 143 samples across the range.
+See the README within that folder for further information on those analyses.
+The remainder of this README focuses on the other analyses.

+## SDM, phenotypic modelling, and simulations

 We have used a set of software tools to try to make this analysis pipeline as reproducible as possible.
 We used the Python program `Snakemake` to create a reproducible analysis pipeline.
 Most analyses are performed in `R`, and we used the `renv` package to manage libraries/packages for `R`.